mutong184/Doctopus/README.md

 **Step1: fill up your information**

-You first need to fill in the following custom variables in `main.py` and provide the path to your custom data lake documents.
+You first need to fill in the following custom variables in `main.py` and provide the path to your custom dataset documents.
 ```python
 #main.py
 OPENAI_KEY = 'Your OPENAI KEY'